 The FDA approval of Striverdi Respimat for COPD was based on three dose-ranging trials and eight confirmatory trials.

-The first COPD dose-ranging trial was a randomized, double-blind, placebo-controlled, single-dose, 5-way cross-over trial in 36 patients.
+The first COPD dose-ranging trial was a randomized, double-blind, placebo-controlled, single-dose, five-way cross-over trial in 36 patients.
 Results demonstrated dose-related improvements in forced expiratory volume in one second (FEV1) compared to placebo.
-The difference in trough FEV1 from placebo for the 2, 5, 10, and 20 mcg doses were 0.07L, 0.10L, 0.11L and 0.12L, respectively.
-The second COPD dose-ranging trial was a 4-week, randomized, double-blind, placebo-controlled, parallel group trial in 405 patients.
+The difference in trough FEV1 from placebo for the 2, 5, 10 and 20 mcg doses were 0.07L, 0.10L, 0.11L and 0.12L, respectively.
+The second COPD dose-ranging trial was a four-week, randomized, double-blind, placebo-controlled, parallel group trial in 405 patients.
 Dose-related improvements in lung function were also seen, with no added benefit of the 20 mcg dose over the 10 mcg dose.
-The third trial was a randomized, double blind, 4-way crossover dose-regimen trial in 47 patients.
-Treatment arms included 2 mcg twice-daily, 5 mcg once-daily, 5 mcg twice-daily, and 10 mcg once-daily.
+The third trial was a randomized, double blind, four-way crossover dose-regimen trial in 47 patients.
+Treatment arms included 2 mcg twice-daily, 5 mcg once-daily, 5 mcg twice-daily and 10 mcg once-daily.
 There was no clear difference between twice-daily and once-daily dosing.